gumaerc-testorg/18.217-fall-2019/content/pages/instructor-insights.md

 ### Requirements Satisfied

-18.217 can be applied toward a doctorate degree in [Pure or Applied Mathematics](http://math.mit.edu/academics/grad/index.php), but is not required.
+18.217 can be applied toward a doctorate degree in {{% resource_link "6872b2cf-3dda-4f0e-bf68-2272af91146a" "Pure or Applied Mathematics" %}}, but is not required.

 ### Offered